raissaglaucie/nanny-Kid-Playdate-Backend/README.md

 The Nanny Kid Playdate is a web application that facilitates connecting and arranging playdates for nannies.
 The application allows users to create profiles, search for other users, follow and unfollow other nannies, post pictures with descriptions about the visited place, and comment on other users' profiles.
 Users can manage their profiles by providing essential information about themselves and their nanny kids.
 The project focuses on creating a user-friendly and personalized platform to enhance the playdate experience for nannies and promote social interaction among children.

-# Installation-Usage

-This project's user interface is constructed using React, a JavaScript library designed to streamline the development of efficient and reusable front-end components.
-Complemented by Chakra UI, the project leverages features and a virtual Document Object Model (DOM) to optimize the updating and rendering of user interface elements.
-This optimization leads to an enhanced and seamless user interaction.

-Follow these steps to set up both the backend and frontend repositories for the project in a dedicated folder named "nanny-kid-playdate":
+# Setting Up and Configuration

+The heart of this project's backend is constructed using Django and Rest Framework, a robust web framework powered by Python.
+The backend serves as the core engine of the web application, managing data processing, communication with the database, and delivering data to the frontend.

+To initiate the project locally, adhere to the subsequent instructions for installing and configuring the Django backend for the RestAPI:

 1 - Create a new directory to accommodate the backend and frontend repositories: make a directory named "nanny-kid-playdate."

 2 - Move into the newly created project folder: go to the "nanny-kid-playdate" directory using the command line.

+3 - Generate a fresh virtual environment: create a new virtual environment using the command "python3 -m venv venv."

+4 - Activate the virtual environment: enable the newly created virtual environment by executing "source venv/bin/activate."

-3 - Clone the frontend repository by copying its content from: https://github.com/raissaglaucie/nanny-kid-playdate-frontend.
+5 - Clone the backend repository: duplicate the backend repository content by copying from the following link: https://github.com/raissaglaucie/nanny-kid-playdate-backend.git.

-4 - Install the necessary dependencies using npm: execute the command "npm install" to acquire the required packages.
+6 - stall the necessary dependencies: acquire the required packages by executing the command "pip install -r requirements.txt."

+7 - Configure the database and apply migrations: initialize the database configuration and implement migrations using the commands "python3 manage.py migrate" or "python3 manage.py makemigrations."

-5 - Initiate the development server: launch the server for development purposes using the command "npm start."
+8 - Launch the development server: start the development server using the command "python3 manage.py runserver."

-6 - Access the locally hosted web application: open your web browser and enter the address http://127.0.0.1:8000/ to interact with the web application on your local machine.
+9 - Access the web application locally: open your web browser and enter the address http://127.0.0.1:8000/ to interact with the web application on your local machine.

+These steps will facilitate the installation and setup of the Django backend for the RestAPI, allowing you to explore the project locally.

 # Architecture Diagram